skrub-data/skrub/doc/skrub_pipeline.rst

 Previews
 ~~~~~~~~

-As we saw above, we can call ``.skb.eval()`` with a dictionary of bindings to compute
+As we saw above, we can call :meth:`~Expr.skb.eval` with a dictionary of
-the result of a pipeline.
-However, to make interactive development easier without
+bindings to compute the result of a pipeline.
+However, to make interactive
-having to call ``.skb.eval()`` repeatedly, Skrub provides a way to preview the result
+development easier without having to call `eval()` repeatedly, Skrub provides a
-of an expression.
-When creating a variable, if we pass a value along with its name,
+way to preview the result of an expression.
+When creating a variable, if we pass
-Skrub will use that value to compute and preview the result of the expression.
+a value along with its name, Skrub will use that value to compute and preview
+the result of the expression.

 >>> a = skrub.var("a", 10)
 >>> b = skrub.var("b", 6)